 For FDD and a BL/CE UE configured with CEModeB, there shall be at most 2 uplink HARQ processes per serving cell.

-For a LAA SCell, and transmission mode 1, there shall be 16 uplink HARQ processes.
-For a LAA SCell, and transmission mode 2, there shall be 32 uplink HARQ processes.
+For a LAA SCell or MF cell, and transmission mode 1, there shall be 16 uplink HARQ processes.
+For a LAA SCell or MF cell, and transmission mode 2, there shall be 32 uplink HARQ processes.

 In case higher layers configure the use of subframe bundling for FDD and TDD, the subframe bundling operation is only applied to UL-SCH, such that four consecutive uplink subframes are used.